Denis Eden: The Royal Academy Schools

-While at St John's Wood Art School, Denis Eden became friends with Frank Cadogan Cowper (1877–1958), and they both went on to study at the Royal Academy Schools – Eden from 1898 to 1901, and Cowper from 1897 to 1902.
+While at St John's Wood Art School, Denis Eden became friends with Frank Cadogan Cowper (1877–1958), and they both went on to study at the Royal Academy Schools – Eden from 1898 to 1901, and Cadogan Cowper from 1897 to 1902.

 By the turn of the century, the Slade School of Art was seen to be the foremost art school in England and 'had eclipsed the Royal Academy in terms of its fertility in producing significant artists'.
 Slade alumni such as Augustus John, William Orpen and Wyndham Lewis 'always kept their eyes on what was being done in Paris', and would exhibit with the New English Art Club in preference to the Royal Academy.
-However, Eden, Cowper and another Royal Academy student, Campbell Lindsay Smith, shunned this emerging modernism and were enthralled by the now unfashionable Pre-Raphaelite Brotherhood.
-An 1899 letter from Cowper to his mother reveals a certain gaucheness in the young twenty-somethings as they visited Eden's drawing master, F. G. Stephens: '[He] was not there, but his "stunning" wife was.
+However, Eden, Cadogan Cowper and another Royal Academy student, Campbell Lindsay Smith, shunned this emerging modernism and were enthralled by the now unfashionable Pre-Raphaelite Brotherhood.
+An 1899 letter from Cadogan Cowper to his mother reveals a certain gaucheness in the young twenty-somethings as they visited Eden's drawing master, F. G. Stephens: '[He] was not there, but his "stunning" wife was.
 They handled Millais's pen drawing for the Carpenter's Shop.
 They also saw many drawings by Holman Hunt, Rossetti and Madox Brown.
 They drank tea from Christina Rossetti's cups … They felt to have dropped in on what was left of the Pre-Raphaelite world.
 Mrs. Stephens … "seems to know everyone intimately" from Lord Leighton to Miss Siddal and told stories about them all.
-[Cowper] and Eden want to get to know Holman Hunt, but won't say anything until they are more practiced [sic]'.
+[Cadogan Cowper] and Eden want to get to know Holman Hunt, but won't say anything until they are more practiced [sic]'.